Revisiting and Generalizing the Dual Iteration for Static and Robust Output-Feedback Synthesis: Static Output-Feedback -Design

 In our opinion, the abbreviation $\Ls(\cdot, \cdot, \cdot)$ in \eqref{SHI::lem::lmi_stab} is particularly well-suited for capturing the essential ingredients of inequalities related to the KYP lemma.
-Thus we make use of it throughout this paper for brevity.
-The involved symmetric matrix $X$ is usually referred to as (KYP) certificate or as Lyapunov matrix.
+Thus we make use of it throughout this paper.
+The involved symmetric matrix $X$ is usually referred to as a (KYP) certificate or as a Lyapunov matrix.